zachgitt/IDD-Fa19-Lab3/README.md

 For this lab, we will be experimenting with a variety of sensors, sending the data to the Arduino serial monitor, writing data to the EEPROM of the Arduino, and then playing the data back.

 ## Part A.  Writing to the Serial Monitor
 **a.
-Based on the readings from the serial monitor, what is the range of the analog values being read?**
+Based on the readings from the serial monitor, what is the range of the analog values being read?** <br>
+The readings range from 0 to 1023.

 **b.
 How many bits of resolution does the analog to digital converter (ADC) on the Arduino have?**